dpavlos/elkarmor/doc/01-installation.md

 # Installation

-The preferred way of installing ELK Proxy is to use packages depending on which operating system and distribution you are running.
-But it is also possible to install ELK Proxy directly from source.
+The preferred way of installing ELK Armor is to use packages depending on which operating system and distribution you are running.
+But it is also possible to install ELK Armor directly from source.

 ## <a id="installing-requirements"></a> Installing Requirements

 * A web server, e.g. Apache or nginx
 * Python2 >= 2.6
 * python-netifaces and python-ldap libraries
-* python-setuptools if you're installing ELK Proxy from source
+* python-setuptools if you're installing ELK Armor from source

-## Installing ELK Proxy from Package
+## Installing ELK Armor from Package

 > Please note that there is no official package repository yet.
-> RPMs for ELK Proxy are provided by [NETWAYS](https://www.netways.de/).
+> RPMs for ELK Armor are provided by [NETWAYS](https://www.netways.de/).

 Example for RPM-based Linux distributions:
 ````
 rpm -Uvh elkarmor.rpm
 ````

-## Installing ELK Proxy from Source
+## Installing ELK Armor from Source

-Although the preferred way of installing ELK Proxy is to use packages, it is also possible to install ELK Proxy directly from source.
+Although the preferred way of installing ELK Armor is to use packages, it is also possible to install ELK Armor directly from source.
 The source tarball is provided by [NETWAYS](https://www.netways.de/).

 All of the steps bellow assume that you are root.